XcenaX/FireSimulationPlugin/README.md

 6. **Configure and Run the Simulation:**
    - Navigate to the `FireSimulation` tab in the Unreal Engine window.
-   - In the modal window, set the `Fire Grid Size` (the number of cells in one dimension; for example, 3 implies a 3x3x3 grid with 27 cells), the number of threads for simulation calculations, and select a Fire Particle System.
+   - In the modal window, set:
+   - `Fire Grid element size`.
+The size of 1 element in grid.
+Example: 50 means grid will be filled with cubes with size 50x50x50
+   - `Number of threads` for simulation calculations
+   - `Measure`.
+The number of Unreal Engine untis that will be equal to 1 meter.
+   - `Fire distance`.
+Visualisation parameter.
+Distance between fire actors.
+The greater the distance, the fewer Actors will be required to represent the fire zone and fewer resources will be required.
+   - Select a `Fire Particle System`.
+Visualisation of fire.
    - Use `Draw Grid` to visualize your grid in the scene and `Clear Grid` to hide it.
    - Click `Fill Grid with Actors` to search for actors with `FireSimulationComponent` and initialize the grid for fire simulation.